-The Niagara Health System is affiliated with Brock University and Niagara College in partnership with their nursing and health care programs.
-Further information on what courses are offered at Brock University and Niagara College, please visit the following links:
+Niagara Health is affiliated with Brock University and Niagara College in partnership with their nursing and health care programs.
+Further information on what courses are offered at Brock University and Niagara College, please visit Niagara College or Brock University.

 Within the Niagara Region there is a wide variety of entertainment options as well as local attractions that will enhance your lifestyle.
 Some of these attractions included: